 3. Discussions on inconsistencies with respect to the provisions for infected live animals between the Technical Instructions and its Supplement and a lack of harmonization with the Model Regulations led to more substantial amendments which the panel recommends need consideration by the Sub-Committee.
 Input from the World Health Organization (WHO), the World Organisation for Animal Health (OIE) and the Food and Agriculture Organization (FOI) was sought in relation to the inconsistencies, and a representative of WHO was present at DGP/25.
 Collaboration between the WHO representative and email consultation with representatives from FAO and OIE led to a recommendation to amend the classification criteria for infected animal material (2.6.3.6.2 of the Model Regulations), particularly with respect to the use of the words “infected” and “affected”.
 The amendment agreed by the panel is as follows (Technical Instructions, Part 2;6.3.6.2):

-Animal material affected by pathogens of Category A or which would be assigned to Category A in cultures only, must be assigned to UN 2814 or UN 2900 as appropriate.
-Animal material affected by pathogens of Category B other than those which would be assigned to Category A if they were in cultures must be assigned to UN 3373.
+Animal material from animals intentionally infected for the purpose of propagating pathogens of Category A or which would be assigned to Category A in cultures only, must be assigned to UN 2814 or UN 2900 as appropriate.
+Animal material infected by pathogens of Category B other than those which would be assigned to Category A if they were in cultures must be assigned to UN 3373.

 4. An amendment to the Technical Instructions specifying which appropriate national authorities an approval to transport intentionally infected live animals known to contain an infectious substance by air was required from was also recommended, i.e. the States of Origin, Transit, Destination and the Operator.